lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 while others are proprietary formats.
 A Verifier will need to understand these formats for matching the received claim values against policies.

-Policies drive the processing of Evidence at the Verifier and other policies influence the decision making at the Relying Party when evaluating the Attestation Result.
+Policies drive the processing of Evidence at the Verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module or specified by a regulatory body such as the CA Browser Forum Code-Signing Baseline Requirements {{CSBR}} which specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.
+Other policies influence the decision making at the Relying Party when evaluating the Attestation Result.
 The Relying Party is ultimately responsible for making a decision of what information in the Attestation Result it will accept.
 The presence of the attributes defined in this specification provide the Relying Party with additional assurance about an Attester.
 Policies used at the Verifier and the Relying Party are implementation dependent and out of scope for this document.
 Whether to require the use of Evidence in a CSR is out-of-scope for this document.

+## Freshness

-Evidence generated by the Attester generally needs to be fresh to provide value to the Verifier since the configuration on the device may change over time.
+Evidence generated by an attester generally needs to be fresh to provide value to the verifier since the configuration on the device may change over time.
 Section 10 of {{RFC9334}} discusses different approaches for providing freshness, including a nonce-based approach, the use of timestamps and an epoch-based technique.
+The use of nonces requires an extra message exchange via the relying party and the use of timestamps requires synchronized clocks.
+Epochs also require (unidirectional) communication.
+None of these things are practical when interacting with Hardware Security Modules (HSM).

-The use of nonces requires an extra message exchange via the Relying Party and the use of timestamps requires synchronized clocks.
-Epochs also require communication.
-The definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asyncronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
+Additionally, the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asyncronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
 "Freshness" typically implies both asserting that the data was generated at a certain point-in-time, as well as providing non-replayability.
+Certain use cases may have special properties impacting the freshness requirements.
+For example, HSMs are typically designed to not allow downgrade of private key storage properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue to hold into the future.

-Developers, operators, and designers of protocols which embed Evidence-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is out-of-scope for this document.
+Developers, operators, and designers of protocols, which embed Evidence-carrying-CSRs, need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementors.

+## Publishing evidence in an X.509 extension

+This document specifies and Extension for carrying evidence in a CRMF Certificate Signing Request (CSR), but it is intentionally NOT RECOMMENDED for a CA to copy the ext-evidence or ext-evidenceCerts extensions into the published certificate.
+The reason for this is that certificates are considered public information and the evidence might contain detailed information about hardware and patch levels of the device on which the private key resides.
+The certificate requester has consented to sharing this detailed device information with the CA but might not consent to having these details published.
+These privacy considerations are beyond the scope of this document and may require additional signaling mechanisms in the CSR to prevent unintended publication of sensitive information, so we leave it as "NOT RECOMMENDED".

 --- back